AdamGold/api-fetch-wrapper/README.md

 # api-fetch-wrapper

 This is a small wrapper to handle custom responses from your server.
-The package automatically adds an auth header to all your requests - it fetches the auth token from Async Storage (It's not secure.
-I recommend using [rn-secure-storage](https://github.com/talut/rn-secure-storage)).
-If the token is expired, it can send a refrsh request and then re-send the original request.
+The package automatically adds an auth header to all your requests - it fetches the auth token using a function it receives as a parameter (I recommend using [rn-secure-storage](https://github.com/talut/rn-secure-storage)).
+If the token is expired, it can send a refresh request and then re-send the original request.
 You can also define your own functions based on the server's response.

 ### Example scenario